Robust Factor Number Specification for Large-dimensional Elliptical Factor Model: Simulation Study

 \subsection{Simulation Part I}

-In this part, we use the following data-generating procedure to compare these estimators when data are from diversified population distributions. \begin{description} \item[Scenario A] Set $r=3,k_{\max}=8,\theta=1,\rho=\beta=J=0$, $N=T=25,50,\cdots,200$, $(\bF_t^\top,\bv_t^\top)$ are \emph{i.i.d.} jointly elliptical random vectors. \end{description} We consider multivariate Gaussian $\mathcal{N}(\bf{0},\bI_{N+r})$ and multivariate centralized $t$ distribution $t_{\nu}(\bf{0},\bI_{N+r})$ with $\nu=3,2,1$.
+In this part, we use the following data-generating procedure to compare these estimators when data are from diversified population distributions. \begin{description} \item[Scenario A] Set $r=3,k_{{\rm max}}=8,\theta=1,\rho=\beta=J=0$, $N=T=25,\ldots,200$, $(\bF_t^\top,\bv_t^\top)$ are \emph{i.i.d.} jointly elliptical random vectors. \end{description} We consider multivariate Gaussian $\mathcal{N}(\bf{0},\bI_{N+r})$ and multivariate centralized $t$ distribution $t_{\nu}(\bf{0},\bI_{N+r})$ with $\nu=3,2,1$.
 The \emph{p.d.f.} of a $d$-dimensional multivariate $t$ distribution $t_{\nu}(\bmu,\bSigma_{d\times d})$ is

 {where $\Gamma(\cdot)$ is the gamma function}.
 Note that when $\nu=1$, it's the multivariate Cauchy distribution.
-We use the ``\emph{rmvt}'' function in the R package ``\emph{mvtnorm}" to generate the multivariate $t$ data.
+To check how the proposed methods perform when Assumption \ref{asum:1} doesn't hold, we also consider another two cases.
+For the first case, $(\bF_t^\top,\bv_t^\top)$ are generated from multivariate skew-$t_3$ distributions, consequently the symmetric assumption in Assumption \ref{asum:1} is no longer satisfied.
+For the second case, $\bF_t$ and $\bv_t$ are generated independently from multivariate $t_3$ distribution, thus $\by_t$ may not be elliptically distributed.
+We use the \texttt{rmvt} function in the \textsf{R} package \texttt{mvtnorm} to generate the multivariate $t$ data.
+Multivariate skew-$t_3$ are generated from $\mathcal{ST}_{N+r}(\bxi={\bf 0},\bOmega=\Ib,\balpha={\bf 20},\nu=3)$ by function \texttt{rmvst} in \textsf{R} package \texttt{fMultivar}.
 The results are reported in the form $x(y|z)$ and shown in Table \ref{tab:1}, from small $N,T=25$ to large $N,T=200$, in which $x$ is the sample mean of the estimated factor number based on 1000 replications, $y$ and $z$ are the numbers of underestimation and overestimation.
 Figure \ref{fig:2} in the introduction section also illustrate a part of the results with $N=T=125$.

 From Table \ref{tab:1}, we can see that all the five estimators perform quite well under multivariate Gaussian distribution, even with relatively small $N,T=50$.
 For the heavy-tailed cases, ``MKER" and ``MKTCR" still work well while ``ER" tends to underestimate and ``TCR" tends to overestimate.
 The estimated factor number from ``GR" tends to be larger than ``ER" and smaller than ``TCR".
 Besides, ``GR" is also not effective in heavy-tailed settings.
 For Cauchy distribution setting, the conventional estimators perform even worse as what's expected.